numpy/numpy/doc/neps/nep-0029-deprecation_policy.rst

 two-release interval for Python to provide resilience against small fluctuations / delays in its release schedule.

-The Python release cadence increased, with releases now every 12 months, in `PEP 0602 <https://peps.python.org/pep-0602/>`__ so there will now be 3-4 Python releases in the support window at any time.
+The Python release cadence increased in `PEP 0602 <https://peps.python.org/pep-0602/>`__, with releases now every 12 months, so there will be 3-4 Python releases in the support window at any time.
 However, PEP 0602 does not decrease the support window of Python (18 months of regular full bug-fix releases and 42 months of as-needed source-only releases).
 Thus, we do not